acm-cui/website-cui2021/authors-test/demos.md

 ---
 label: Demos
-description: The Demos track at CUI 2021
+description: The Demos track at CUI 2021 allows authors to present interactive contributions aiming to tackle challenges and show progress in the field of Conversational User Interfaces.
 order: 2
 ---

 # Demos

 Demos are interactive contributions aiming to tackle challenges and show progress in the field of Conversational User Interfaces.
-Authors should submit an paper describing their demo.

 <div class="row">
 	<div class="col-xl-8 col-lg-7 col-md-6 col-12">